-Beginner (Grades 3-5 Suggested): Create an educational poster, notebook or display about any manual activity or on any specie related topic of choice that is Check with the Burdue Extension office in your county to determine if an office in your county to determine if an office in the county of the second sec age/grade appropriate.
+Beginner (Grades 3-5 Suggested): Create an educational poster, notebook or display about any manual activity or on any specie related topic of choice that is age/grade appropriate.
 Check with the Purdue Extension office in your county to determine if enrollment is required in the species project you want to learn about.
 Owning or possessing an animal is not required.